popphp/pop-queue/README.md

 few seconds could still both run the same task.
 If a task's side effects can't tolerate that residual risk, make the task itself idempotent.

+A claim persists for up to 90 seconds if the task it's guarding never completes (it's never refreshed or explicitly released) - long enough to safely cover a coarse (minute-granularity) task's full due-window.

+Note: adding `claimTaskRun()` to `TaskAdapterInterface` is a breaking change for any third-party adapter implementing that interface directly - they must now implement this method too.

 [Top](#pop-queue)

 ### Scheduling